Basque education system: Higher education

-The Opus Dei-governed University of Navarre has a campus in San Sebastian.
+Additionally, the privately-owned, Opus Dei-governed University of Navarre has a campus in San Sebastián.

-The newest one is the University of Mondragón, part of Mondragón Corporación Cooperativa.

 Ikastolak

 In the mid- to late 1960s, Basque language schools began to spring up all over the Southern Basque Country starting in nurseries and primary education.
 The new autonomous community of the Basque Country was granted autonomous powers with regard to education following the death of Franco in 1975, and the option of an education entirely in Basque in schools called ikastolak took a legal status.
 There are four types of school differentiated by their linguistic teaching models: